MicrosoftDocs/Viva/Viva/goals/configuring-okrs.md

 T = 35  (Target)
 P = 20  (Progress made)

-Here’s how the key result’s progress is used to calculate scaled progress:
+Here is how the key result’s progress is used to calculate scaled progress:

 [P−S/T−S]∗100

-So for this key result, the scaled progress would be [5/20]∗100 =25%
+For this key result, the scaled progress would be [5/20]∗100 =25%

-### Objectives measured based on the % unit can have key results that're tracked by % metric or the numeric metric

-Objectives that're tracked by % complete KPIs can have key results that're tracked by % metric or by the numeric metric.
+Objectives that are tracked by % complete KPIs can have key results that are tracked by % metric or by the numeric metric.
 The key results' progress will roll up to the parent’s progress, irrespective of its metric.
 This roll-up is because the numeric metric can be converted and expressed as a percentage.

 In this example, consider the key result 2 (Boost NPS score from 7 to 8), where the progress is measured as a numeric metric.
 Say there’s a registration made and the value increases from 7 to 7.2, then the progress made will be considered as 20% and will contribute to the parent’s progress.